Elijer/pixel_jungle4/docs/Future.md

 Right now, I am sending updates of the entire world every tic, which is of course not the end game.
 I want to just send diffs, which will be much more performance, and will involve getting an entire view initially, and whenever a player switches views, and then just updating it.

 An additional improvement could be to keep all surrounding views up to date, and load new views as a player approaches them, but this seems sort of like overkill.
 Getting a 1KB view is very lightweight and not that big a deal.
 That's just a megabyte for a thousand players, and that's a thousand players switching views, which won't even happen.

+# 100x
+Consider doing 100x100 for easier math.
+Alternatively, consider doing 1024x1024 or 1000x1000 so I can hit a million tiles.
+That would be cool.
+The OG plan though, which I still do think is worth considering, is to expand things out one more level.
+64x64 grids of 256 tiles.

+Originally I was thinking, essentially the same for factor, but you actually only see 16x16 at a time, it's like LOS.
+This means that basically, payloads are crazy small for views, and I could potentially just load views all day, no updates.

+But actually, the view updates would still be a half kb, so still a lot compared to updates.

+I think the other way to do this is use essentially the existing way things are, but allow a player to "zoom out", seeing cached values of the other 64*64 places they'd been displayed.
+It would help you orient yourself.
+I could do this without really changing much.

+In that world, then, maybe imagine that the 16 view "maps" you'd get to see where STILL only 1/16th of the entire world.
+So yes, that entire world WOULD be 1024.

+The difference would be that I expanded the world, and I would just add the LOS as a way to help you actually deal with that, and to explore, which is sort of the point of the game and would be kind of exciting I think, and help you find cool stuff and remain oriented.

+# GPU
+Since I've gotten things to be a bit more abstracted, more numeric, I can start to imagine how this might be possible.